peratonlabs/Illiad-GIFT-lindet/README.md

 ```
 This environment should work for rounds 1, 5-12, 15

+note: this may not work on r11 ironically.  maybe run pip install timm==0.6.13

 ### Round 14 env
 Conda and pytorch are struggling to work together, so I recommend setting up the env as follows:
 ```